WHATS HOT

 Separation Anxiety In a Child

 Knowing how to cope with your child’s separation anxiety is key to relieving your angst about the separation.
-You’ll also be better able to help your child cope with her anxiety. why separation anxiety occurs is the first step to coping with the problem.
+You’ll also be better able to help your child cope with her anxiety.
+Understanding why separation anxiety occurs is the first step to coping with the problem.

 First, you need to know that a child has no concept of time.
 When you leave, she doesn’t know when or if you’re coming back.
 She simply knows that you’re gone, and she misses you because you’re ordinarily a “permanent” existence in her life.

 There are many potential situations that might trigger separation anxiety in children.
-Some common examples include starting childcare, getting a sibling, starting school, or moving to a new house.
+Some common examples include starting childcare, getting a new sibling, starting school, or moving to a new house.
 Many times, children will display anxiety behaviors when they are separated from a parent or caregiver.
-These can include crying, clinginess, tantrums, and trouble .
+These can include crying, clinginess, tantrums, and trouble sleeping.
 If you think your child might be experiencing separation anxiety, watch for these signs and talk to their doctor.

-There are that may work to calm a child and reassure her when she experiences separation anxiety:
+There are strategies that may work to calm a child and reassure her when she experiences separation anxiety:

 · Don’t prolong the agony.
 Hesitating when leaving a child with a caregiver will make her perceive that she’s “winning.”
 Speak calmly to the child and the caregiver and then say your goodbyes.